evanthegrayt/dotfiles/README.md

 ## Features
 Some, but not all, of the features include:

+### Logging
+Everything that's done by the install script is logged, whether it's installation of programs or linking of files.
+There will be a log file for every day the `bin/install` script is run, and these will be located in the `log/` directory, along with timestamps.
+You can print the log file for today's date using `bin/install -p`.
+To print an older log file, run `bin/install -P [DATE]`.
+To get a list of log files, run `bin/install -l`

 ### "Local" Config Files
 There are settings I have that are specifically for work that I didn't want to publicly commit, so I have added a feature to deal with this issue.
 If a